BackupTheBerlios/wxoptparse-svn/trunk/docs/index.rst

 Assuming your program is called ``myprogram.py``

+There's a sample program installed called wxFind which runs the GNU find command, if available.
+The source code shows you how it is done.
+Unfortunately, GNU's find doesn't use the standard style of parameters so some handling of the parameters needs to be done, but it is still quite useful.

 To Do
 =====

-* A way to *use* your recent items (combo box).
+* A way to *use* your recent items (combo box) - currently it shows the lastvalue used.

-* Be able to pass some parameters via the command line.

 * Allow you to change `your` program so that it uses, optionally, |wxOptParse|.

 * A method to force an option's items type (like whether it is to browse for file/folder)

-* Be able to change these items through a GUI interface.

 * Ability to reset the options to the defaults.

-* Have |wxOptParse| eat it's own dog food, by using optparse itself.

 * Ability to save a set of settings and give it a name.

 * Use radio buttons when appropriate.

 * Use tooltips

-* Skin the dialog box.

 * Run the ouput in a sub-window (I tried but wasn't able to do it).